 The funds are now set to undertake due diligence regarding the viability of such a move.

-“Before a formal decision is made, both funds will undertake the due diligence required to ensure a shared future is in the best financial interests of the members of both funds,” the CEOs stated.
+“Before a formal decision is made, both funds will undertake the due diligence required to ensure a shared future is in the best financial interests of the members of both funds,” the CEOs said.

 “In the meantime, the funds will continue to operate independently with no disruption to operations, each focused on continuing to deliver positive outcomes for their members.”